Skip to content

 Bankroll management is unsexy.
 It is also the only thing standing between a bettor with edge and an account at zero.
 Pick a bankroll you can lose.
 Bet 1 to 2 percent of it per play.
 Stay flat until you have data proving you should not.
 Track everything, re-size quarterly, and never chase.
 The math does the rest.

-If you want to put real edge behind your bets, build and track models on Tinker and stake them at sensible unit sizes.
+If you want to put real edge behind your bets, build and stake models in the workshop at sensible unit sizes.
 Your edge is one piece of the puzzle.
 Your sizing is what lets the puzzle finish.
+Once a model has documented CLV across a real sample, continue with the Kelly Criterion guide for variable sizing — and read the CLV explainer to verify the edge is real before scaling stakes.

 Bet responsibly — set limits, never chase losses.